Generative Specification — Experiment Supplement

 Known limitation: Materialization requires path-annotated fenced blocks.
 Code blocks without explicit file-path headers are not extracted.
 This is the mechanism behind the naive annotation failure (§S8) and the treatment-v2 coverage regression (§S9.2).

-All seven conditions re-audited on the 7-property rubric.
+All eight conditions audited on the 7-property rubric.
 Earlier conditions originally scored on the 6-property rubric (12/12 max); re-audit scores on the 7-property rubric may differ due to rubric revision and auditor session variance.

 * Naive Verifiable: auditor scored test structure and naming present.
 Real coverage: 0% — all suites fail to compile.